saitama8mychicken/ThetaFlix/Frontend/thetaflix/README.md

 # 🎉 THETAFLIX
 THETAFLIX is a web application built using React.js that allows users to watch and upload videos.
-It is similar to YouTube and uses the YouTube API to show videos and provide an experience similar to YouTube.
+It is similar to YouTube and uses the Theta Network API to show videos and provide an experience similar to YouTube.
 The application also comes with features such as a video summarizer using Chat GPT, cache network calls using React Query to reduce the number of requests to the API, a highly optimized search feature using debouncing and caching, responsive design, and dark mode.

 ## 💻 Demo